Differential Machine Learning for 0DTE Options with Stochastic Volatility and Jumps

 \subsection{Twin network}

 A standard supervised model fits a network $u_\phi(\mathbf{x})$ by

 DML augments this objective by adding supervised targets for selected Greeks $\partial u/\partial x_i$:

 where $\partial_{x_i}u_\phi$ are computed by automatic differentiation and $\mathcal{I}$ indexes the Greeks of interest (e.g., delta, gamma, and vega).
-Following Huge and Savine (2020), we refer to this as a ``twin network'', meaning one price network with Greeks computed by automatic differentiation.
+Following Huge and Savine (2020), we use the term ``twin network'' to denote a single price network paired with Greeks obtained by automatic differentiation.
 Because the same parameters $\phi$ must explain both values and derivatives, derivative supervision supplies shape information and improves accuracy.